Looking for the best international movers in Kenya?

 • Indicate current immigration status if already in the country

-It can take anywhere between 2 and 6 months to obtain an Investor Permit.
+It takes between 2 to 6 months to obtain an investor permit.
 These permits are usually valid for 2 years, so you’ll be required to renew yours for continued legal authorization to work in Kenya.
 In addition to various documents, you’ll also need the following for renewals:

 • Copy of previous permit(s) and pass(es) held

-• Valid organisational and individual Tax Compliance Certificates
+• Valid organizational and individual Tax Compliance Certificates

 • List of Kenyans already employed